santhoshtr/telegram-rss-reader/README.md

 Telegram bot to fetch RSS feeds
 ===============================

 This is a telegram bot that fetches RSS feeds in regular intervals and send it to you.
 The feed sources can be added or removed by just sending messages to the bot.
+Additionally, the feed URLs will be captured to archive.org.

 Bot setup
 =========